ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 <a name="network-connectivity"></a>

-### Network connectivity
+### 1 - Network connectivity

 To ensure optimal communication quality between your local site and your SAP infrastructure hosted on OVHcloud, we recommend using OVHcloud Connect.
 This solution offers a secure and high-performance connection between your offices and OVHcloud.
-For more information, please refer to the [OVHcloud Connect product page](https://www.ovhcloud.com/en-gb/network/ovhcloud-connect/).
+For more information, please refer to the [OVHcloud Connect](https://www.ovhcloud.com/en-gb/network/ovhcloud-connect/) product page.

 In addition, a VPN Secure Private Network (VPN-SPN) can be deployed to ensure secure external communication using the IPsec protocol with highest performance between your local site and your VMware on OVHcloud SecNumCloud-qualified infrastructure.
 For more details about this architecture, we recommend reading our [documentation](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/snc-connectivity-concepts-overview) on this topic.

-Under no circumstances should your SAP environment be accessible from the internet without passing through several filtered gateways and a DMZ.
+Under no circumstances should your SAP environment be accessible from the internet without passing through several filtered gateways and a demilitarised zone (DMZ).
 This DMZ must not be bypassed.

 For SAProuter, used primarily to connect your SAP environment to SAP support, its installation should be done on a dedicated virtual machine that is not used for any other purpose, in a DMZ.
 The SAPROUTTAB should be filled with a high level of vigilance.
 However, ANSSI strongly recommends not opening the SecNumCloud environment to external support that is not SecNumCloud-qualified.
-In this scenario, the external support takes control of a deskop or server through a shared screen, with visual control from the administrator.
+In this scenario, the external support takes control of an administrator's computer or server through a shared screen, with visual control from the administrator.

 Similarly, the SAP Web Dispatcher, used primarily to publish HTTP(s) endpoints for your SAP environment, should be installed on a dedicated virtual machine that is not used for any other purpose, in a DMZ.
 Only the HTTPS protocol should be enabled.
 Access Control Lists (ACL), Authentication Handler, and HTTP Rewrite Handler should be configured with a high level of vigilance.
 We recommend implementing a Web Application Firewall (WAF) to protect the SAP Web Dispatcher from common web-based attacks, such as SQL injection and cross-site scripting (XSS).